sananm/multimodal-video-recommender/README.md

 - Loss pushes positive pairs together, negative pairs apart
 - Temperature parameter (0.07) controls distribution sharpness

-Only the fusion and projection layers are trained (~3M parameters).
+Only the fusion and projection layers are trained.
 The pretrained encoders are frozen to leverage transfer learning and prevent overfitting.

 ### Inference